GZhang2/CMF-weevil-host-associations/interview.assignment.md

 ```bash
 getpapers -q 'Curculionidae AND "host plant"' -o OUTPUTDIRECTORY -x
 ```
-To check if the papers are useful, I selected 11 papers at random and checked if they contain host plant information and if that information is original, and the results are as follows
+To check if the papers are useful, I selected 11 papers at random and checked if they contain host plant information and if that information is original, and the results are as follows.

 | article #	 | contains host plant info?| info original?|
 | ---------- |:------------------------:|:-------------:|